Professional cleaning services tips and advice for the how and the why behind your dirty shoes and what you're tracking into your home and office.

 Cleaning Services Tips for Your Dirty Shoes

-In many countries, it is considered coarse to wear your shoes into the home.
+In many countries, it is considered coarse to wear your shoes in the home.

 However, in the U.S., that is not always the case.

 It is the height of tacky to invite guests to your home and then require that they remove anything more than outdoor attire.

 -Jodi R.R.
 Smith; Mannersmith Etiquette Consulting in Marblehead, Massachusetts